LTTLabsOSS/markbench-tests/f1_stress/README.md

 To add another benchmark XML, place it in `f1_stress/benchmarks` and add its filename to the `benchmark` select `values` in `f1_stress.toml`.

+Selected benchmark XML is copied to the F1 install `data_win\benchmark` directory, overwriting the file with the same name.

 To add another hardware settings XML, place it in `f1_stress/hardware_settings` and add its filename to the `hardware_settings` select `values` in `f1_stress.toml`.